dabit3/building-a-subgraph-workshop/README.md

 ## Updating the subgraph with the entities and mappings

-Now we can configure the __subgraph.yaml__ to use the entities and mappings that we have just created.
+Now we can configure the __subgraph.yaml__ to use the entities that we have just created and configure their mappings.

 To do so, first update the `dataSources.mapping.entities` field with the `User` and `Token` entities: